wyhitcs/team-letsencrypt/draftv1.md

 * Conclusion

-##Plan and current status:
-1. We have finished the first version of Context View, Development View, Deployment View, Variability Perspectives and Evolution Perspectives.
-2. The contents are still in first version, hence they need to be revised.
-3. We have made a little contribution to Let's Encrypt project and further contribution is planned and in progress.

 #1.
 Introduction

 Before we introduce Let's Encrypt, we need to introduce some necessary knowledge.
 We will talk about SSL/TLS, ACME protocol and Certificate Authority before the introduction of Let's Encrypt